gofynd/fdk-client-java/documentation/platform/THEME.md

 | body | [AddThemeRequestSchema](#AddThemeRequestSchema) | yes | Request body |

-Theme library is a personalized collection of themes that are chosen and added from the available themes.
-Use this API to choose a theme and add it to the theme library.
+Store and add a theme to the platform's library.

 *Returned Response:*